-Earlier in his keynote address, Saifuddin said the Monopoly Review Committee was an ongoing initiative taken by the government which comprises the Economic Affairs Ministry, Transport Ministry, Ministry of Agriculture and Agro-based Industry, Health Ministry and the Domestic Trade and Consumer Affairs Ministry.
+Earlier in his luncheon keynote address, Saifuddin said the Monopoly Review Committee is one of the ongoing initiatives taken by the government, and comprises the Ministry of Economic Affairs, Ministry of Transport, Ministry of Agriculture and Agro-based Industry, Ministry of Health and Ministry of Domestic Trade and Consumer Affairs.

-He added that the Malaysia Competition Commission (MyCC) was knee-deep amending the Competition Act 2010 to incorporate merger provisions that grant MyCC the power to review merger transactions that have harmful anti-competitive effects on the market.
+He added that the Malaysia Competition Commission (MyCC) is also currently knee-deep in the process of amending the Competition Act 2010 to incorporate merger provisions that grant MyCC the power to review merger transactions that have harmful anti-competitive effects on the market.

-Saifuddin said the amendment would help lessen anti-competitive mergers and control the high cost of living.
+Saifuddin said the amendment would help in substantially lessening anti-competitive mergers and help the ministry control the cost of living of the rakyat.

-"In the meantime, my ministry, through the MyCC, will continue to monitor the online ride-hailing market post-merger to ensure that consumers are fairly treated and offered a fair price for ride-hailing services," he added.
+"In the meantime, my ministry, through the MyCC, will continue to monitor the online ride-hailing market post-merger to ensure that consumers are still fairly treated and offered a fair price for ride-hailing services," he added.